comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 #### <i class="fa fa-search-plus"></i> `{n}`, `{n,}` and `{n,m}`

-The patterns can be used to match:
+These patterns can be used to match a pattern:
 * `{n}` exactly *n* times
 * `{n,}` at least *n* times
 * `{n,m}` at least *n* times, but not more than *m* times